 }

-Summarize images and tables
+Summarize images or tables